50 ways food has changed in the last 50 years

 Fast food gets an upgrade

-Chains like Panera Bread, Shake Shack, and Chipotle have helped introduce the so-called fast-casual restaurant concept, which relies on freshly made food built from quality ingredients that costs only nominally more than fast food in terms of money and time.
-One of the fastest-growing segments in the industry, fast-casual now owns nearly one-fifth of the $268 billion limited-service market, leaving only 82% to traditional fast food.
+Chains like Panera Bread, Shake Shack, and Chipotle have helped introduce the so-called fast-casual restaurant concept, which relies on freshly made food built from quality ingredients that cost only nominally more than fast food in terms of money and time.
+One of the fastest-growing segments in the industry, fast-casual is now a $125.6 billion market.

 Office workers develop a snack habit

 The rise of personal computers coincided with a shift in office culture that required more and more workers to man their desks and cubicles for longer periods.
 Perhaps to compensate for the burden, that culture commonly included free office snacks, which rat racers continue to gobble down out of boredom, to relieve stress, subconsciously while multitasking, or simply because it's there.
 Nearly 1 in 4 Americans today get free snacks at work, for an average of nearly 1,300 extra calories per week.